-Mass communication theories imagined in this manner do exist and cover a certain reality of research, although there is a presumption,which could be problematic, that media can do things to us we are not quite capable of controlling.
+Mass communication theories imagined in this manner do exist and cover a certain reality of research, although there is a presumption, which could be problematic, that media can do things to us we are not quite capable of controlling.
 Mass communication research, however, is broader than such images, which offer only partial coverage of the issue.
 Mass communication theory is broader than these images because it deals with issues that cannot be seen as simple “effects.”
 Mass communication theory can also ask questions about the institutional context of media communication, about the activities that audiences engage while using mass media, or about the meaning read into or generated through mass media.
 The coverage of the “mass communication theory” concept also needs to be defined in terms of what is and what is not mass communication, especially in this era dominated by new forms of “socially mediated” communication.

 Several useful definitions could help us better understand what mass communication theory is or is not.

 Mass communication refers to that aspect of human communication that involves groups of people.
 “Group” here is loosely used to distinguish between a very small interaction set (dyads or triads).
-The more important aspect of the idea is that a group is a social gathering that is not cohesive or permanent, since we are dealing with mass, not family, community, or organizational phenomena.
-A group involved in a mass communication situation is also exposed more or less equally to a message.
+The more important aspect of the idea is that a group is a social gathering that is not cohesive or permanent since we are dealing with mass, not family, community, or organizational phenomena.
+A group involved in a mass communication situation is also exposed more or less the same to a message.
 Once released, a message has the ability to equally reach a large number of people.
-(Social media with its privacy settings changes the terms of this discussion, but let us accept for now, that mass media is relatively open and broad).
+(Social media with its privacy settings changes the terms of this discussion, but let us accept, for now, that mass media is relatively open and broad).
 Mass communication is also characterized by high velocity.
 Messages circulate fast and far.
 Finally, mass communication is mediated by means of telecommunication or solid media.
-A mass communication message is encoded and conveyed through some technology, which makes it both less personal and more far reaching than other types of communication (ie, interpersonal)
+A mass communication message is encoded and conveyed through some technology, which makes it both less personal and more far-reaching than other types of communication (ie, interpersonal)

 In brief, mass communication is mediated communication that supports heterogeneous groups of people who exchange messages that available to many other members.
 Mass communication involves mediation technologies, which could take one of two modalities: one to many (or few to many), such as television, radio, print media, or many to many (social media, online forums, discussion sections of online media sources).

 What does mass communication leave out?
 Strictly localized interactions, mostly interpersonal, mostly non-mediated are not part of the mass communication universe.
 Couples flirting, pastors or teachers sermoning or teaching, lovers quarreling, villagers gossiping, etc. are not part of the mass communication universe.
 Of course, as long as flirting, teaching, quarreling, or gossiping is not done on Twitter!
 In other words, given that a lot of localized interactions, that are interpersonal can also take place in social media spaces (Twitter, Facebook, SnapChat), the distinction between mass and interpersonal communication becomes increasingly murky.
-No one would have anything to lose, however, if we admitted that interpersonal and mass mediated communication have become part of hybrid space that needs to be studied with a variety of methods and theories.
+No one would have anything to lose, however, if we admitted that interpersonal and mass-mediated communication has become part of hybrid space that needs to be studied with a variety of methods and theories.
 At the same time, mass communication needs to include some sort of mediating technology.

 Given the hybrid nature of the space, can the theories proposed for studying mass media be “pure” and “simple” anymore?
 Probably not, but let us first define the theory concept and then see what a theory could or should do for mass communication research, given the boundaries set around the field.

 A theory is a set of statements posited in the format (implicit or explicit) “if, then.”
 Theories describe in words a certain model of ideal interactions, which are seen in the context of causal relationships.
 The relationships are derived from assumptions that lead to necessary consequences.
 Causality is thus implied.
 Causality might, at the same time, be direct or indirect.
 Context or moderating/mediating factors might control the flow of causality.
 Yet, causal inference cannot miss from any valid theory.
 The litmus test of a theory is valid prediction under certain ideal conditions.
-A theory offers a model of reality, in which if certain conditions are met, certain effects are expected.
+A theory offers a model of reality, in which if certain conditions are met, specificeffects are expected.
 The manner in which the necessity of the relationship between causal factors and effects takes effect is indifferent.
 In other words, a good theory does not need to state that the actors/elements that are expected to produce an effect do so because they are bound by conditions and characteristics beyond their control.
 In fact, when dealing with human actors, theories assume that individuals will act in a certain way based on cognitions, values, and decisions that are at least in part willed and conscious.
 Yet, decisions or behaviors can be, and often are, constrained by contexts and desire to conform to or change reality.
 Humans need to behave in predictable ways, if not other reason to be able to co-exist with other members of their immediate social context.
 Long story, short, theories applied to human behavior do not need to be blindly deterministic, yet they cannot fail to predict a certain outcome, given certain premises.

 We said that theories rely on models.
 What are models?
 They are simplified explanatory schematas made of sets of interactions or dependencies between concepts.
 Concepts refer to characteristics, states, or propensities that are generalizable to a whole class of entities: individuals, groups, symbols, ideas, or features thereof.
 Concepts are used in the most abstract models.
 When conducting research, concepts are operationalized as measurable variables, while models become operational themselves.
 Variables are not the concepts themselves, but the tools by which concepts (again, characteristics, states, or propensities) became visible.